What are worship services at Proclamation?

 Will there be a fellowship time after the service?

-At the conclusion fo the service, please feel free to visit with others while being mindful of the recommended COVID-19 etiquette.
+At the conclusion of the service, please feel free to visit with others while being mindful of the recommended COVID-19 etiquette.
 We will not serve coffee or snacks before or after the service, and children under the age of 12 should be closely monitored by their parents.
-If you are in attendance for the Sunday morning service at 9 AM, we ask that you not linger in the building (outside is perfectly fine as long as the weather is fine) for too long after the service, as we will need to sanitize and prepare for the 11 AM service.
+If you are in attendance for the Sunday morning service at 9:00 AM, we ask that you not linger in the building (outside is perfectly fine - weather permitting) for too long after the service, as we will need to sanitize and prepare for the 11:00 AM service.
 Thank you for your understanding!

 Are there opportunities to serve at the services?